Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Concluding Remarks

 We have conducted a broad survey of the research landscape and identified how academics are utilizing hardware-based quality-of-service enforcement features implemented in commodity x86 processors.
 Through our use of a reference snowballing approach, a search space consisting of $\searchsize$ references was reviewed.
 Out of which, $\surveysize$ papers were identified to meet our specified inclusion criteria.
 We proposed a novel taxonomy of the included papers that structures and classifies the current approaches used by scholars.
 By observation of this taxonomy, conclusions could be drawn regarding the current general directions of research.
 Furthermore, gaps in current state-of-the-art research were identified and detailed.

-\begin{acks} The authors would like to thank Ravi Iyer (Intel Labs) for his input and invaluable feedback.
-Financial support has been provided in part by the Knut and Alice Wallenberg Foundation under grant KAW 2019.0352 and by the eSSENCE Programme under the Swedish Government’s Strategic Research Initiative. \end{acks}
+\begin{acks} We would like to thank our anonymous reviewers as well as Ravi Iyer for their input and invaluable feedback.
+Financial support has been provided in part by the Knut and Alice Wallenberg Foundation under grant KAW 2019.0352 and by the eSSENCE Programme under the Swedish Government’s Strategic Research Initiative.